Is GLP-1 and GLP-3 Treatment Available Via Telehealth?

 What You Can Accomplish Via Telehealth

 Virtually everything related to your weight loss treatment happens telehealth.
 Your initial health assessment and provider consultation are completely remote.
-Your follow-up appointments—where your provider evaluates your progress, addresses side effects, and adjusts your medication—all happen via video.
+Your follow-up appointments—where an independent licensed provider evaluates your progress, addresses side effects, and adjusts your medication—all happen via video.
 Even medication management and dose titration happen seamlessly through telehealth.

-Your prescription is issued electronically to our partnered pharmacy, which ships your medication directly to your home.
-You receive clear written instructions on how to use your medication, store it properly, and what to expect.
-If you have questions about your injection technique or storage, your provider can review these with you during your appointments.
+The prescription is issued electronically to an independent pharmacy, which ships the medication directly to the home.
+The patient receives clear written instructions on how to use the medication, store it properly, and what to expect.
+For questions about injection technique or storage, an independent licensed provider can review these during appointments.

 The Advantages of Telehealth for Weight Loss Treatment

 There are several compelling reasons why telehealth is ideal for this type of treatment.
 First, convenience: you don’t waste time driving to appointments or sitting in a waiting room.
-You log in from home, speak with your provider, and continue your day.
+You log in from home, speak with an independent licensed provider, and continue your day.
 This accessibility makes it easier to maintain consistent follow-up care.

 Second, comfort: many patients find it easier to discuss weight loss honestly in the privacy of their home rather than in a clinical setting.
 You’re in a familiar, comfortable environment, which often leads to more open conversations about your struggles, successes, and concerns.

 Third, efficiency: telehealth appointments are typically shorter than in-office visits—sometimes 15-20 minutes instead of 45-60 minutes—because there’s no administrative overhead.
-Your provider focuses entirely on your care rather than paperwork and scheduling logistics.
+An independent licensed provider focuses entirely on your care rather than paperwork and scheduling logistics.

 Fourth, flexibility: telehealth appointments can often be scheduled at times that work for your schedule.
 Early morning, evening, or weekend appointments are often available, unlike traditional clinics with fixed office hours.